ChristophHornung/CodeChangeVisualizer/README.md

 # CodeChangeVisualizer

 A comprehensive code analysis and visualization solution with separate projects for analysis, runner, viewer, and testing.

 ## Project Structure

 - **CodeChangeVisualizer.Analyzer**: Core analysis engine that processes C# files and identifies line types
 - **CodeChangeVisualizer.Runner**: Console application that uses the analyzer and viewer to process directories and generate visualizations
 - **CodeChangeVisualizer.Viewer**: Class library for generating PNG visualizations using SkiaSharp
+- **CodeChangeVisualizer.Stride**: Class library for generating a 3D tower-like visualization (skyscraper per file) using Stride
 - **CodeChangeVisualizer.Tests**: Unit tests for the analyzer functionality

 ## Features